isomerpages/mindef-ndp2022/_ticketing/NDP @ Heartlands.md

 This is a VDS event.
 Visitors must be (i) a fully vaccinated individual; (ii) an individual certified to be medically ineligible for all vaccines under the National Vaccination Programme; or (iii) a child 12 years old and under, regardless of vaccination status.

 #### Ticketing Information
-Application for tickets to the five National Day Heartland Carnivals will be done in two phases:
+Application for tickets to the five National Day Heartland Celebration Carnivals will be done in two phases:

 **Phase 1: Application for Physical Tickets at Community Clubs (CCs)**
 * Singaporeans/ PRs may apply for tickets at the CCs from 14 Jul 22, 10 am, while stocks last.
 Tickets will be released on a first-come, first-serve basis.